JSMAnalysis/JMetrics/jmetrics/README.md

  - extract dependencies between classes and packages in the project.

- - compute some software metrics base on those defined by Robert C. Martin in
+ - compute some software Metrics base on those defined by Robert C. Martin in
  <a href="https://linux.ime.usp.br/~joaomm/mac499/arquivos/referencias/oodmetrics.pdf">this article</a>

-It can then output dependency graphs using the .DOT format and metrics values using the .CSV format.
+It can then output dependency graphs using the .DOT format and Metrics values using the .CSV format.

 ## Build instructions :